schwarzkopfb/requirefix/README.md

 ```

-If you don't want to override `module.require()` globally, but you want yo use it as a drop in replacement, that's not a problem:
+If you don't want to override `module.require()` globally, but you want to use it as a drop in replacement, that's not a problem:

 ```js